-The raids are part of the ruling Bharatiya Janata Party (BJP)-led national government’s escalating crackdown on freedom of expression, association, and peaceful assembly since coming to power in 2014.
-The authorities have brought politically motivated criminal cases, including under broadly worded terrorism and sedition laws, against activists, journalists, academics, students, and others.
-They have also used foreign funding regulations and allegations of financial misconduct to target outspoken groups.
+These raids are part of an ongoing crackdown by the ruling Bharatiya Janata Party (BJP)-led national government on freedom of expression, association, and peaceful assembly since it came to power in 2014.
+Authorities have initiated politically motivated criminal cases, including those invoking broadly phrased terrorism and sedition laws, against activists, journalists, academics, students, and others.
+They have also employed foreign funding regulations and allegations of financial misconduct to target outspoken groups.

-In the most recent incident, on September 16, officials from the Enforcement Directorate, which investigates financial crimes, raided the home and office of Harsh Mander, an activist, in Delhi, alleging financial and administrative irregularities.
-Mander was in Germany on a fellowship at the time of the raid.
-A joint statement by activists, academics, and former civil servants condemned the raid as part of “a continuing chain of abuse of state institutions” to curtail rights.
+One of the most recent incidents involved a raid by officials from the Enforcement Directorate, responsible for investigating financial crimes, on the home and office of activist Harsh Mander in Delhi on September 16, alleging financial and administrative irregularities.
+Mander was abroad in Germany during the raid.
+A joint statement by activists, academics, and former civil servants denounced the raid as part of an ongoing abuse of state institutions to curb rights.

-The authorities have repeatedly targeted Mander, who has been a vocal critic of the BJP government's discriminatory policies against religious minorities and works with victims of communal violence.
-Delhi police, instead of taking action against BJP leaders who incited communal violence in Delhi in February 2020, filed a fabricated case of hate speech and inciting communal violence against Mander.
+Harsh Mander has been a frequent target of authorities due to his vocal criticism of the BJP government's policies against religious minorities and his work with victims of communal violence.
+Instead of taking action against BJP leaders who incited communal violence in Delhi in February 2020, Delhi police filed a fabricated case of hate speech and inciting communal violence against Mander.

-On September 15, tax authorities searched the premises of Sonu Sood, an actor, in Mumbai, alleging tax evasion on a real estate deal.
-The raids appeared to be politically motivated because the actor had received widespread praise from the general public, media, and opposition politicians across the country for his philanthropic work during the pandemic, especially to address the gaps created due to government's lockdown policies and healthcare shortages.
+The authorities conducted another raid on September 15 on the premises of actor Sonu Sood in Mumbai, alleging tax evasion related to a real estate deal.
+Many saw these raids as politically motivated, as Sonu Sood had gained widespread public praise for his philanthropic work during the Covid-19 pandemic, addressing the gaps created by the government's policies and healthcare shortages.

-The UN high commissioner for human rights and various UN human rights experts have repeatedly raised concerns in the last few years over shrinking space for civil society groups, and increased harassment and prosecution of human rights defenders and other critics.
-They have called on the government to ensure that no one is detained for exercising their basic human rights, and to protect the country’s civil society groups.
+The UN high commissioner for human rights and various UN human rights experts have repeatedly expressed concerns about the shrinking space for civil society groups in India, as well as the increased harassment and prosecution of human rights defenders and critics.
+They have called on the government to ensure that individuals are not detained for exercising their basic human rights and to protect civil society groups.